indirecthit/garden.twothirtyfour.com/data/Product Management.md

 # Responsibilities
 - **Set the destination**: Collect information to decide the destination of the product and team.
 - **Show the Path**: Help your team find and follow the shortest and clearest path to the destination.
-- **Get there Fast**: Uplevel the team, help them make decisions, remove roadblocks, offer an extra pair of hands
+- **Increase velocity**: Uplevel the team, help them make decisions, remove roadblocks, offer an extra pair of hands
 - **Communication**: You are the connector between groups and people, you are there to facilitate communication.

 ## Set the Destination